pytorch/xla/CONTRIBUTING.md

 Please refer to this [guide](https://github.com/pytorch/xla/blob/master/plugins/cuda/README.md).

-## Before Submitting A Pull Request:
+## Before Creating a Pull Request

 In `pytorch/xla` repo we enforce coding style for both C++ and Python files.
-Please try to format your code before submitting a pull request.
+Please try to format your code before creating a pull request.

 ### C++ Style Guide